-Fujifilm Instax Mini prices are looking particularly good right now.
+Fujifilm Instax Mini deals can bring the prices of these popular instant cameras way down, and some discounts also include additional film packs to boot.
 The latest release, the Instax 11, has been on the shelves for a considerable amount of time now, and record low $59.99 costs are becoming more and more frequent (this model launched with a $79.99 MSRP).
 Not only that, but older models still represent excellent value for money as well.

 These fun cameras are always sought after during the summer months for outdoor holiday snaps and their popularity shoots up as fun Christmas presents too.
 We're rounding up all the latest Instax Mini deals right here, so you can find the lowest prices going on the best models.

 We're here to help you compare all the best Instax Mini deals on the most popular instant cameras, running through everything from the budget Mini 8 or 9 to the retro-themed lenses like the Mini 70 and 90.
 Prices alone might not be enough to make your decision, though, so we've given each of these Instax Mini cameras a rundown of information to help you choose the one that's right for you.

 Released in March 2020, the Instax Mini 11 price is not dissimilar from its predecessor.
 In fact, you'll only pay around $10 more for the latest release and still reap the rewards of the new features installed.
 With automatic exposure you no longer need to remember to set individual lighting settings, no doubt saving countless shots, and a new focus on close up shooting will allow you to expand your instant photography portfolio with a new range of subjects.